amruth-jaligama/Echonet-framework/README.md

 We have created a pipleine for the EchoNet Segmentation model that is built by Stanford University.
 A Streamlit UI and RESTful API accompanies this pipleine

-### Deep Learning pipeline
+### Pre-processing and Prediction pipeline

-We are aiming to make the above mentioned services, namely Frame-by-frame Semantic Segmentation of the Left Ventricle, Prediction of Ejection Fraction from Subsampled Clips, and Assesment of Cardiomyopathy using a deep learning pipeline.
+We are aiming to make the above mentioned services, namely Frame-by-frame Semantic Segmentation of the Left Ventricle, Prediction of Ejection Fraction from Subsampled Clips, and Assesment of Cardiomyopathy using a Pre-processing and Prediction pipeline pipeline.
 We  have an API that will accept a POST request with the video and process it to return an ejection fraction value.
 A GET request will be needed to retrieve the resulting video.

 ## Acknowledgements